maplibre/maplibre-native/docs/mdbook/src/android/location-component-guide.md

    To configure the [LocationComponent], developers should use [LocationComponentOptions].

-   In this demonstration, we create an instance of this class.[^1]
+   In this demonstration, we create an instance of this class.

    In this method:
    - Use the annotation `@SuppressLint("MissingPermission")` to suppress warnings related to missing location access permissions.